SofiaCPP/IPL/website/content/slides/04_parser_generators/_index.md

 - Bison generates LR(1) and GLR parsers
     - GLR parsers can have arbitrary lookahead and be ambigous
 - You don't always have to convert the grammar in an LR form
-    - operator precedence and assiociativity are handled for your
+    - operator precedence and assiociativity are handled for you

 ---
 ### Input